eperie/build-scripts/README.md

 # build-scripts
-bash scripts for compiling/cross compiling tools.
+Bash scripts for compiling/cross compiling tools.
+The 'binaries' directory does contained build artifacts for convenience.